boldingd/WindowedProgramming/sec basics/basic widgets.md

 ### Row Layouts

 Perhaps the simplest layout is the 'row' or 'column' layout, which lays its child widgets out in a single row or column.
 These layouts might give each child equal space, or they might size their children more flexibly.
 Row layouts are not particularly flexible; they (or widgets that use them) are frequently composed to create more sophisticated layouts.
-It is often more convenient to use a single 'table' layout.
+It is often ultimately more convenient to use a single 'table' layout.

 ### Grid Layouts

 Grid layouts work like HTML tables; they lay their children out across the cells of a table.
-Cells (and rows and columns) can have different sizing properties, and widgets can span rows and columns; this can allow us to create sophisticated and flexible layouts, but it can also require us to be somewhat clever in doing so.
-Producing grid layouts that work how we would like them to work can be very complex, and can require quite a lot of hand-tuning.
-Problematically, even small changes to our layout can require quite a lot of rebuilding and re-tuning.
+Cells (and rows and columns) can have different sizing properties, and widgets can span rows and columns; this allows us to create sophisticated and flexible layouts, but it also requires us to carefully set the parameters of each widget in each cell - and getting exactly the result that we want can require us to be somewhat clever in doing so.
+Even worse, small changes to our layout can require quite a lot of rebuilding and re-tuning.

 A major layout property in grid layouts is whether a cell can *expand* or *grow*, either vertically or horizontally.
-Some kits allow us to attach weights to cells, determining not just *whether* a cell can grow, but *how much* of any new space the layout receives will go to a given cell; while this is sometimes useful, we usually either want a cell to grow freely, or to not grow at all, so we usually will set our weights to be either 0 or 1.
+Some kits allow us to attach weights to cells, determining not just *whether* a cell can grow, but *how much* of any new space the layout receives will go to a given cell; while this is sometimes useful, we usually either want a cell to grow freely, or to not grow at all, and so we usually will set our weights to be either 0 or 1.

-Of note is that some kits will behave strangely if cells in a table layout are empty; Java Swing does this, in that it treats an empty cell differently then a cell with an empty JPanel (Java's loose analog to a BlankWidget).
-Sometimes, to achieve the behavior that we want, it will be useful to insert empty widgets into table layouts.

 ### Relative Layouts

-Rather than layout our components out in geometric rows, columns or grids, relative layouts allow us to build layouts by *anchoring* control points on our widgets to control points on other widgets (or control points on the containing widget, like corners or edges).
-Working with relative layouts can be a very different process then working with row or table layouts; they use entirely different sets of properties to determine their layouts.
+Rather than lay our components out in geometric rows, columns or grids, relative layouts allow us to build layouts by *anchoring* control points on our widgets to control points on other widgets (or control points on the containing widget, like corners or edges).
+Working with relative layouts can be a very different process then working with row or table layouts: they use entirely different sets of properties to determine their layouts.
 For that, however, table layouts and relative layouts can achieve much the same results; the major advantage of relative layouts is *not* that they are more powerful or that they are easier to work with in a broad sense, but rather that they are easier to work with inside graphical GUI-builder tools specifically.

 In a relative layout, some components will generally be anchored to one edge of the parent widget; however, it is possible for a component to be anchored entirely to other widgets.
 In relative layouts, if a widget is anchored on both its left and right edges (or top and bottom edges), this will essentially make it *grow* and *shrink* in that direction.

-Very beneficially, relative layouts are very easy to *change*; they allow us to move individual components around without having to re-build substantial parts of the layout.
+Very beneficially, relative layouts are very easy to *change*; they allow us to move individual components around without having to re-build substantial parts of the layout ourselves.